codeaquil/op-character-creator/README.md

 2. `ruby ./server.rb`
 3. To close the server: `Ctrl-C`

+### Testing

+Tests are implemented in [playwright](https://playwright.dev/).
+Run them with `npm t` or launch the full testing UI with `npm run test-ui`.
+You may need to install Playwright system dependencies.

 ### How it works

-The command `npm run compile-data` will use `json5` to transform the data for the website in the out/ folder.
+The command `npm run compile-data` will transform the CSV data from the data/ folder into JSON in the out/ folder.
 This is baked into the `npm run build` command, which also uses NextJS to build the entire website into out/.
 A static-file server must then serve the entire out/ folder and the website will operate normally.
 The website uses ReactJS 19 and TailwindCSS 4, and should work on all